sdfpt05/shell/README.md

-# shell
+# MyShell

-This is a basic shell implementation written in Go.
+MyShell is a customizable shell written in Go.

 ## Features

-- Execute shell commands
+- Customizable prompt and aliases
-- Support for command piping
+- Job control (background jobs, fg, bg commands)
-- Built-in commands: `cd`, `history`, `exit`
+- Plugin system for easy extensibility
-- Persistent command history
+- Cross-platform support (Windows, macOS, Linux)
-- Ctrl+C handling (press twice to exit)
+- Comprehensive test suite

 This is one of the John Cricket's Coding Challenges solutions https://codingchallenges.fyi/challenges/challenge-shell/